MrPinkPanther10/5th-Step-to-Death/README.md

 This is the 5th Challenge for Rutgers Coding Bootcamp

-The Work Day Scheduler is a calendar application that allows user to save tasks and events each hout of the day.
+The Work Day Scheduler is a calendar application that allows user to save tasks and events each hour of the day.